 According to the U.S. Geological Survey, U.S. demand for copper – used heavily in building construction, electric and electronic products, industrial machinery, and consumer goods – is on the rise: the U.S. now relies on foreign sources to provide 35 percent of the copper we consume.
 For a chart on the U.S. dependence on foreign critical minerals click HERE.

-If passed, H.R.687 would allow for the production of more than one billion pounds of copper per year for at least 40 years.
-That would be enough to meet 25 percent or more of the annual U.S. demand for copper.
-By taking advantage of American sources of copper, we can prevent supply disruptions and increased dependence on foreign mineral imports.
+One mine operations are up and running, the Southeast Arizona Land Exchange and Conservation Act will allow for the production of more than one billion pounds of copper per year for at least 40 years.
+The mine will produce enough copper to meet 25 percent or more of annual U.S. demand.
+By taking advantage of American sources of copper, we can prevent supply disruptions and increased dependence on foreign mineral imports from countires like China.

 This legislation shows we can protect our land and water and have a strong economy with good jobs.
 It conserves lands by protecting wildlife habitat, cultural and historic resources, the watershed, recreation sites, and aesthetic values.
 Furthermore, it enables an important mining project to go forward, which will generate economic and employment opportunities for state and local residents.
 Some of the high-value conservation lands include: